Marcy-Holmes, Minneapolis

-Marcy-Holmes is a defined neighborhood in the U.S. city of Minneapolis.
+Marcy-Holmes is a neighborhood in the University community of Minneapolis.
 The majority of the area is residential and sits upon a bluff overlooking the river and the city skyline.
-However, a small section of the neighborhood along the river is an industrial zone.
+A small section of the neighborhood along the river is an industrial zone.

-The neighborhood is bordered on the south by the Mississippi River, to the east by the University of Minnesota and 15th Avenue Southeast, to the north by the railroad tracks that separate it from the Como Neighborhood, and to the west by Central Avenue.
+The neighborhood is bordered on the south by the Mississippi River, to the east by the University of Minnesota and 15th Avenue Southeast, to the north by the railroad tracks that separate it from Como Neighborhood, and to the west by Central Avenue.
 Although somewhat confusing to newcomers, the Marcy-Holmes neighborhood is considered part of Southeast Minneapolis, despite its seemingly centralized location within the city today.
 Almost every street and avenue within the neighborhood is labeled "SE"- South of East Hennepin Avenue and East of the Mississippi River.

-Entirely within Minneapolis' Ward 3, Marcy-Holmes is represented by City Council member Michael Rainville.
+Most of Marcy-Holmes sits within ward 3 of the Minneapolis City Council, while the portion to the east of I-35W is in ward 2.
+It straddles state legislative districts 59B and 60B.
 The neighborhood is named after Marcy Park and Holmes Park (themselves named in honor of William L. Marcy and Oliver Wendell Holmes) which are located within the neighborhood.

 Marcy-Holmes is well known for its diverse community, its commercial districts, St. Anthony Main and Dinkytown, and its immediate proximity to the East Bank of the University of Minnesota-Twin Cities campus.